This Girl Did

 Ruby tell us a bit about your sporting journey so far:

 I loved sport from an early age.
-At around 5 I got my first sliver medal; I took part in lots of the competitions in the local village primary; though one frustration was the lack of actual races!
+At around 5 I got my first silver medal; I took part in lots of the competitions in the local village primary; though one frustration was the lack of actual races!

 I did gymnastics for 6 years - including acro (acrobatics) - and that experience definitely shaped my resilience.
 It was a very different experience to athletics.
 Gymnastics you’re much more out there on your own.